DroidKaigi/conference-app-2022/README.md

 #### Create a test with high fidelity without making it flaky

 In this project, we will use Hilt in the JVM for integration testing to avoid device-specific problems.
-We also use the Robot testing pattern to separate the how and what of testing, making it scalable.

 We believe that the more we use the same classes as the actual production application, the better the test will be able to catch real problems.
 Therefore, we use production dependencies as much as possible with Hilt.
 The test basically uses the actual dependencies and Fake the Repository, which is the point of contact with the outside world.

 ```kotlin